CHIMB/autolink/README.md

 rate.

-This package would be most beneficial in the field of data science, specifically data-linkage and data analysis as the `datalink` package would help make algorithm design and the testing process more streamlined, as the end-user of the package would not be required to make any programmatic changes to an R script and instead would only need
+This package would be most beneficial in the field of data science, specifically data-linkage and data analysis as the `autolink` package would help make algorithm design and the testing process more streamlined, as the end-user of the package would not be required to make any programmatic changes to an R script and instead would only need